psf/black/README.md

 ## Change Log

-### 18.4a3
+### 18.4a3 (unreleased)

+* added a "cache"; files already reformatted that haven't changed on disk won't be reformatted again (#109)

 * generalized star expression handling, including double stars; this fixes multiplication making expressions "unsafe" for trailing commas (#132)

 * fix parsing of complex expressions after star and double stars in function parameters (#2)

 ### 18.4a2